begoon/temenos-documentation/jBC_Programmers_Reference_Guide.markdown

     END ELSE
        MAT Ind = 0 ;* It was not there
     END

-    MATREADU record FROM filevar, id SETTING val ON ERROR PRINT "Error number ":val:" occurred which prevented record from being read."
+    MATREADU record FROM filevar, id SETTING val ON ERROR PRINT "Error number " :val: " occurred which prevented record from being read."
        STOP
     END LOCKED
        PRINT "Record is locked"
     END THEN
        PRINT 'Record read successfully'
     END ELSE
        PRINT 'Record not on file'
     END
-    PRINT "Number of attributes in record = ": val
+    PRINT "Number of attributes in record = " : val

 <a name="MATWRITE"/>